EvitaKnits/hitch-hound/README.md

 #### Sprint Retrospective
 I realised after the sprint had begun, that I needed a user story for creating the user profile page.
 I'd missed it when initially writing up my user stories.
 This has a list of issues assigned to the user on it however, so needs to be done later on in the project.
 I created it and put it further down the backlog.

+I also picked up speed this sprint and completed all four of the planned user stories by the middle of the sprint.
+I pulled in four more, labelling two of them 'Should Have' and the other two 'Could Have' as I had already met my sprint commitments.

 ### Future Development
 Likely to be, at a minimum: